What is a standard operating procedure (SOP) and how to write it

 Don’t know where to start?

+In Tallyfy, you will find a library of template samples for the most prominent, repetitive tasks our customers perform.
 Editing, inviting collaborators, and launching SOP templates in Tallyfy takes only a few clicks.
 See how it works here.

 b.
-Plan the Process
+Plan the process

-Let’s say your company launches new email campaigns every week.
+Let us say your company launches new email campaigns every week.

 To plan and write a standardized process of sending these campaigns in the future, get your team to outline all the steps they take to deliver this job.

 Just create a new template to standardize how you send email campaigns.
-Or, edit and add new steps in our pre-installed email campaign template:
+Or, edit and add new steps in our pre-installed email campaign template.
+Once you are done with the steps, Tallyfy automatically transforms it into an executable process - showing how the job proceeds to the finish line.

 2. Outline and launch processes